Oceans Alive Conservation Trust is governed by its members through a distinguished Council of leading scientists and business leaders.

 Our strategic partners and our collaboration partners are the key to our success, as are all our dedicated staff, ambassadors, members, supporters, volunteers and alternate funders.

-Our Annual Impact Reports and Accounts are published annually on our website.
+Our Annual Impact Reports and Financial Accounts are published annually and are available on request.